molgenis/vip-inheritance-matcher/README.md

 - Unaffected samples cannot have both variants.
 ##### For phased data:
 - Affected samples need to have both variants on different alleles.
-- Unaffected samples cannot have both variants on different alleles, however they can have both variants on the same alleles..
+- Unaffected samples cannot have both variants on different alleles, however they can have both variants on the same alleles.
 #### AD:
 - Affected samples have to carry the ALT allele.
 Unaffected samples have to be homozygous REF.